In any piping system, there are always interface points between:

 - 2 different pressure ratings

 - 2 different end connection types

-- …and some times, all three interfaces together!
+- and some times, all three interface together

-Interfaces may be a critical and conflictual issue when it also interfaces between the scope of supply of different companies.
+Interfaces may be a critical and conflicting issue when it also interfaces between the scope of supply of different companies.

 It is essential before you buy a crossover (X-over) to specify and anticipate all interface points you may need before starting a piping installation.